awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Updates.2060.md

 +  Fixed an issue that incorrectly reported `ERROR 1836` when a nested query is executed against a temporary table on the Aurora Replica\.

  **Performance enhancements:**
-+  Improved performance of binlog replication by preventing unnecessary API calls to the cache if the query cache has been disabled on the binlog slave\.
++  Improved performance of binlog replication by preventing unnecessary API calls to the cache if the query cache has been disabled on the binlog worker\.

 ## Comparison with Aurora MySQL Version 1<a name="AuroraMySQL.Updates.2060.Compare56"></a>